aadarshb123/data-annotation-platform/README.md

 firebase login

 # Create a new Firebase project (or use existing)
-firebase projects:create besimpleai-challenge
+firebase projects:create data-annotation-platform

 # Select your project
-firebase use besimpleai-challenge
+firebase use data-annotation-platform

 # Initialize Firebase (if needed)
 firebase init